kyma-project/telemetry-manager/docs/contributor/arch/013-resource-attributes-enrichment-for-non-workload-metrics.md

   - Clean solution.
 The non-workload metrics will never have the unwanted resource attributes set to any value.
   - This is the recommended solution for doing a conditional routing in an OTel collector pipeline.
 - _Cons_:
   - Per MetricPipeline, we will have 3 pipelines in the collector instead of 1.
-So, we will have a more complex setup of the pipeline definitions in combination with the new connector definitions.
+So, we will have a more complex setup of the pipeline definitions in combination with the new connectors definitions.

 ### Option 2: Setting Unwanted Resource Attributes With Dummy Values